-It has been estimated by the Department of Energy that the west coast of the United States is expected to have a surplus of crude oil by 1980 due to production increases in California and Alaska.
+It has been estimated by the Federal Energy Administration that the west coast of the United States is expected to have a surplus of crude oil by 1980 due to production increases in California and Alaska.
 The surplus is expected to reach 595,000 bbl's per day by 1980.